-Charlotte's East Boulevard, a re-configured commercial Avenue in a constrained environment.
+Charlotte's Queens Road West, a residential Avenue.

 Avenues serve an important function in providing transportation choices, because they are designed to provide a balance of service for all modes of transport.
-They include high-quality pedestrian access, high levels of transit accessibility, and bicycle accommodations such as bike lanes, yet they also may carry high volumes of traffic.
+They include high-quality pedestrian access, high levels of transit accessibility, and bicycle accommodations such as bike lanes, yet they also may carry high volumes ofltraffic.
 Most thoroughfares in our street network would be classified as Avenues.
 Some collectors/connectors would also be classified as Avenues.